viviantaoyh/project01-tic-tac-toe/README.md

 8. The game ends when either someone gets three in a row, or all squares are filled and it's a draw.
 9. You'll see a message pop up telling you who won, or if it's a tie.
 10. Want another round?
 Just hit the "Next Round" button.
-11. The first player switches with each new round.
+11. The starting player switches with each new round.
 12. If you ever want to reset everything and play from scratch, press the "Reset Scores" button.
 13. Have fun and good luck to both players!